siv2r/University-Sensor/README.md

 Run the geoload.py program.
-This program will read the input lines in where.data and for each line check to see if it is already in the database and if we don't have the data for the location, call the geocoding API to retrieve the data and store it in the database.
+This program will read the input lines in where.data and for each line check to see if it is already in the database and if we don't have the data for the location, call the Geocoding API to retrieve the data and store it in the database.

 As of December 2016, the Google Geocoding APIs changed dramatically.
 They moved some functionality that we use from the Geocoding API into the Places API.
 Also all the Google Geo-related APIs require an API key.
-To complete this assignment without a Google account, without an API key, or from a country that blocks access to Google, you can use a subset of that data which is available [here](http://py4e-data.dr-chuck.net/json)
+To execute these codes without a Google account, without an API key, or from a country that blocks access to Google, you can use a subset of that data which is available [here](http://py4e-data.dr-chuck.net/json)